IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 }
 ```

-Now that it’s looking for `write`, you need to make that function somewhere in your `chaincode_start.go` file.
+The code is now looking for `write`, so add that function to your `chaincode_start.go` file:

 ```go
 func (t *SimpleChaincode) write(stub *shim.ChaincodeStub, args []string) ([]byte, error) {